kevinboone/vlc-server/nc-vlc-client/README.md

 interface and the `vlc-server` server must be running on the same host.
 In that case, `nc-vlc-client` is running in 'local' mode.
-At present, the only difference this makes is that, when displaying the system informat page, the local IP number is displayed in the URL for attaching a web browser.
+At present, the only difference this makes is that, when displaying the system information page, the local IP number is displayed in the URL for attaching a web browser.
 It would make no sense to display `localhost` here.